Wednesday, March 15, 2023

 So, I stood surveying the beginning of several paths before me, trying to find my way.
 I packed my bags with well-sharpened pencils, new crayons, construction paper and all the educational toys and trinkets I could find and started out.

 But, this delightful preschool path came to fork in the road… called First Grade.
 Which path should I take now?
 I was beginning to discover this new homeschool travel necessity called “curriculum”.
 Should we continue to follow our own winding path of learning, or get a curriculum to guide us expertly along?
-But, the options were limitless… how could we navigate and find our way through this new forest of choices?
+But the options were endless.
+How could we possibly find our way through this forest of choices?

 I jumped in with enthusiasm and tried them all!
 I even signed up to be a homeschool Curriculum Reviewer (yes, it’s a thing!) and share my finds with others.
 This was a fun-filled journey, at least for me.
 I could always justify trying something new when what we were doing was getting old, or when we wanted the thrill of a new direction, or when my child didn’t seem to “get it”.